ibm-messaging/mq-mqi-nodejs/README.md

 Thanks to the IBM App Connect team for the initial implementation of the asynchronous MQI variations.
 Their work has been adopted and adapted into this library.

+Thanks to Andre Asselin for the TypeScript definitions and sample program conversions.